Dunkl symplectic algebra in generalized Calogero models: Introduction

 \section{Introduction}

-Most of many-body systems with particle interaction do not possess an exact solution both in classical and quantum mechanics and are amenable to numerical simulations and analytical approximations only.
-However in one dimension, there is a remarkable family of interacting $N$-particle systems based on the Calogero model, which are integrable in the Liouville sense.
-The latter describes one-dimensional identical particles with pairwise inverse-square interaction.
+Most many-body systems with particle interactions do not possess exact solutions in either classical or quantum mechanics.
+They are typically amenable to numerical simulations and analytical approximations.
+However, in one dimension, there exists a remarkable family of integrable $N$-particle systems based on the Calogero model.
+The latter consists of identical particles moving in one space dimension with pairwise inverse-square interaction.
 The quantum Calogero model is described by the following Hamiltonian which possesses an exact solution \cite{cal}:

-The presence or absence of the confining harmonic potential (as well as any other potential depending on the radial coordinate only) does not affect on the integrability.
+The presence or absence of the confining harmonic potential (as well as any other potential depending solely on the radial coordinate) does not affect the integrability.
 The particle mass, frequency, and Planck's constant are set to unity in the above Hamiltonian.
 The $-/+$ sign in the potential coupling constant is chosen for bosons/fermions, respectively.
 The corresponding term is absent in the classical case.
 Many properties of the classical and quantum systems are similar.
 In particular, in the absence of the harmonic potential, the Liouville integrals of the classical Hamiltonian were constructed by the Lax matrix method \cite{moser}.
 Later, a similar method was applied in order to establish the integrability the related quantum model \cite{hikami}.
 In the current article, the quantum model is considered, with $p_j = -\imath \partial/\partial x_j$.
-More general inverse-square potentials based on the finite reflection groups, trigonometric functions \cite{suther}, spin exchanges, etc. are also integrable.
+More general inverse-square potentials based on finite reflection groups, trigonometric functions \cite{suther}, spin exchanges, etc., are also integrable.
 (See the reviews~\cite{rev-olsh,rev-poly,rev-harut,rev-edin} and references therein.)

-The family of conservation laws in such systems is much more diverse and wealthy.
-In particular, apart from the Liouville integrals, the Calogero systems with rational potentials possess $N-1$ additional constants of motion, making them maximally superintegrable both in the classical \cite{woj83} and quantum \cite{kuznetsov,gonera98} cases.
-This property results in a huge degeneracy of the energy levels and simplifies drastically the solution.
-The (super)integrability is robust under certain external potentials.
-It persists for the related angular models, as well as for systems defined on surfaces with constant curvature \cite{CalCoul,runge,flp,fh}.
+The family of conservation laws in such systems is much more diverse and rich.
+In particular, aside from the $N$ commuting integrals, the Calogero systems with rational potentials possess $N-1$ additional constants of motion, making them maximally superintegrable both in the classical \cite{woj83} and quantum \cite{kuznetsov,gonera98} cases.
+This property results in a significant degeneracy of the energy levels of quantum system and drastically simplifies the solution.
+The (super)integrability is robust under certain external potentials and persists for angular parts of the related Hamiltonians, as well as for systems defined on surfaces with constant curvature \cite{CalCoul,runge,flp,fh}.